• Skip to primary navigation

 Ponchos that aren’t a drag

-Given a variety of fashion tools such as a mannequin, swatches of fabric, recycled clothing, fabric paint, thread, and paper, participants of Youth Without Limits were able to immerse themselves in trying to solve some of the common problems that people with disabilities face when it comes to clothing.
+Given a variety of fashion tools– such as a mannequin, swatches of fabric, recycled clothing, fabric paint, thread, and paper– participants of Youth Without Limits were able to immerse themselves to solve the common fashion problems that people with disabilities face.
 One such problem is having a rain poncho that is functional as well stylish.
-Most rain ponchos are made with very bright colours, tend to get caught in wheelchair tires because they are way too long, and lack any sense of fashion or style.
-The group brainstormed ideas and came up with their own designs on how to make wearing a poncho a fashion statement instead of a drag.
-One participant showed his creativity by designing his own hoodie with ears, while another participant took apart two jackets to create a whole new look.
-During the workshop, a important discussion took place about the many different aspects of clothing that designers need to take into consideration when designing new clothes such as the cost, the ability for an item of clothing to change in size, and having clothing available that is comfortable, safe, and convenient.
+Most rain ponchos are made with very bright colours.
+They tend to get caught in wheelchair tires because they are way too long.
+Many lack any sense of fashion or style.

 Adapted fashion celebrates the strength and beauty of our diversity and actively responds to advancements in inclusion and accessibility.
 By participating in its creation, peers change the face of their community and dialogue.
 For more information about the youth group, please contact Carrie Torrans at support@bccerebralpalsy.com